apache/www-site/content/foundation/marks/pmcs.md

 project name would be "Apache Xerces for Perl".
 The ASF could allow a third party named FooBar to ship a software product called "FooBar Software for Apache Xerces" or "BarFoo Services for Apache Xerces".
-The ASF would not allow "FooBar Xerces" or "BarFoo Xerces" forms of a name to be used by FooBar, since Xerces is our trademark.
+The ASF would not allow Foobar to use "FooBar Xerces" or "BarFoo Xerces" forms of a name, since Xerces is our trademark.
 The same applies to the use of the word "Perl" (which is [a trademark of The Perl Foundation](https://www.perlfoundation.org/trademarks.html) ).